 If the project was completed but the agency refuses payment because of dissatisfaction with the work or end product, this is not considered a write-off.
 Rather, a credit memo will be initiated by ORA and a transfer of funds processed to cover the overage using a departmental account, similar to other overdraft resolutions

-Nothing in this policy shall preclude other units if Indiana University taking additional actions to recover the funds.
+Nothing in this policy shall preclude other units of Indiana University taking additional actions to recover the funds.
 For more information or assistance, please contact the Office of Research Administration.

-Audit Disallowance: Grant expenditures determined to be unallowable in an audit
+Audit Disallowance: Sponsored Program expenditures determined to be unallowable in an audit